FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 19 September 2014.md

 relation to the National Programme of Revaluation of Commercial and Industrial

-Properties with particular emphasis on the Limerick Revaluation.--- 2
+Properties with particular emphasis on the Limerick Revaluation.
+---
+2

 Mr. Conroy addressed the Meeting and outlined the background, objectives and